arcee-ai/DistillKit/README.md

 - Logit-based Distillation
 - Hidden States-based Distillation
-- Support for Supervised Fine-Tuning (SFT) in distillation routines
+- Support for Supervised Fine-Tuning (SFT) - DPO and CPT to come at a later date.
-- Flexible configuration options

 ## Installation